Shrejaypatil/More-ON-C-Cpp/Revision/Revise_tactics.md

 18. Add Two Numbers without Using Arithmetic Operators
 19. Divide Two Integers without Using Division Operator
 20. check if two numbers are equals
+21. count number of bits to flip to convert a to b